Yiling-J/theine/README.md

 **Cons**
 - Worse performance: around 18ms/10k requests.
-- Auto removal of stale keys is disabled due to current implementation.
 - Unexpected memory usage.
 The auto key function use same methods as Python's lru_cache.
 Take a look [this issue](https://github.com/python/cpython/issues/88476) or [this one](https://github.com/python/cpython/issues/64058).